2026 Our Beautiful Universe Series at The Museum in the Park

 2pm, Saturday 29 August: ‘The King’s Mother’ with Annie Garthwaite

-This event series takes place in the Museum’s Walled Garden Pavilion, the glass-fronted room set within the gorgeous ‘secret garden’ borders hidden away at the heart of Stratford Park.
+This interview-style event series takes place in the Museum’s intimate Walled Garden Pavilion, the glass-fronted room set within the gorgeous ‘secret garden’ borders hidden away at the heart of Stratford Park.
 Access is via Museum Reception, then via a sloping pathway or steps up into the garden.
 Tea and coffee included.
 Advance booking highly recommended.